savonet/liquidsoap/doc/content/harbor.md

 you configure the live source client to connect directly to liquidsoap, and manage the switch to and from the live inside your script.

-Additionally, liquidsoap can handle many simulataneous harbor sources on different ports, with finer-grained authentication schemes that can be particularly useful when used with source clients designed for the shoutcast servers.
+Additionally, liquidsoap can handle many simultaneous harbor sources on different ports, with finer-grained authentication schemes that can be particularly useful when used with source clients designed for the shoutcast servers.